kodarn/Sparsnas/README.md

 osmocom_fft -a airspy -f 868000000 -v
 ```

-This text will not go into the details on how to install them.
+This text will not go into the details on how to install the software.
 This text will continue assuming that you managed to record a signal to file on disk using one of the command lines above.
 Note: different applications stores the signal data in different formats such as *.cu8, *.cs8, *.cu16, *.cfile, etc. Common to all these formats is the sample form called ["IQ"](http://whiteboard.ping.se/SDR/IQ).

 If you have never worked with signal analysis before, you can check out Mike Ossmann's introduction tutorials on the Yard Stick One: [Part 1](https://www.youtube.com/watch?v=eVqIe3na_Zk) and [Part 2](https://www.youtube.com/watch?v=vf38-8LbDuw).

-##### Open the recorded signal file in a graphical interface for analysis
+### Open the recorded signal file in a graphical interface for analysis

  There are many different techniques and softwares for doing signal analysis.
 Here we will be using [Inspectrum](https://github.com/miek/inspectrum) and [DspectrumGUI](https://github.com/tresacton/dspectrumgui).